datagutt/slimeonline2-server/README.md

 ## AI Usage

-Claude Opus 4.5 LLM model was used to generate the initial protocol docs, due to its ability to read and analyze huge codebases.
+The Claude Opus 4.5 LLM model was used to generate the initial protocol docs, due to its ability to rapidly read and analyze huge codebases.
 I initially had it read the decompiled client code, mod tools, client data files and 39DLL C++ Source Code.
 After gaining access to the decompiled server source code, Claude attempted to update the docs based on the new knowledge.